Testing quantum gravity with primordial gravitational waves

-The monopole problem is avoided because in nonlocal quantum gravity all the couplings run to zero in the UV, similarly to the scenario of \cite{Robinson:2005fj}.
-In the conformal phase, there are no causally disconnected domains where the Higgs field of a grand unification theory could take different expectation values.
+The monopole problem is avoided because in asymptotically local quantum gravity all the couplings run to zero in the UV, similarly to the scenario of \cite{Robinson:2005fj}.
+In the Weyl phase, there are no causally disconnected domains where the Higgs field of a grand unification theory could take different expectation values.

-Finally, the trans-Planckian problem does not occur because, while in standard inflation primordial perturbations with sub-Planckian wavelengths eventually become observable, here the conformal phase does not admit a comparison of physical lengths with any given scale.
+Finally, the trans-Planckian problem does not occur because, while in standard inflation primordial perturbations with sub-Planckian wavelengths eventually become observable, here the Weyl phase does not admit a comparison of physical lengths with any given scale.
 From the point of view of quantum field theory, the higher-derivative operators $E_i (\B/\Mpl^2)^n E^i$, important at or above the Planck energy, are quadratic in $E_i$ and do not contribute to the linearized nonlocal equations of motion \be \rme^{\bar\H(\Hes)^{(0)}} E^{(1)}_i+E^Q_i+O(E^2_i) = 0 \, , \ee where the superscripts denote, respectively, the background and the first order in field perturbations and $E^Q$ is the contribution from the quantum corrections \Eq{LQ}.
-In particular, all background solutions of the Einstein's equations $E_{\mu\nu}=0$ (including FLRW metrics) are exact solutions of the theory \Eq{action}.
-Examples of backgrounds, meaningful only after spontaneous symmetry breaking, that are exactly flat and geodesically complete are given in \cite{ConCos1}.
+In particular, all background solutions of the Einstein's equations $E_{\mu\nu}=0$ (including FLRW metrics) are exact solutions of the theory \Eq{action} at the classical level and approximated solutions at the quantum level (by the construction in appendix \ref{appeB3}, quantum corrections are sub-dominant).
+Examples of backgrounds, meaningful only after spontaneous symmetry breaking, that are exactly flat and geodesically complete are given in \cite{Modesto:2022asj}.